Veridise/veridise-docs/saas/software_info/components/SAAS_FRONTEND_CHANGELOG.md

 ---
 # Software Changes

+## v1.1.1 - 2023-10-28
+### Changed
+- Improved error reporting

+### Fixed
+- Fix issue with log presentation when websocket connection is terminated in the middle of an in-progress task

 ## v1.1.0 - 2023-10-26
 ### Added
 - Ability to preview and download artifacts produced by tasks